What Causes Period Cramps?

 The medical name for period cramps is Dysmenorrhea.
 They happen due to a hormone-like substance, prostaglandins, which causes the uterus walls to contract and then shed its lining, resulting in your period.
-If prostaglandins levels are higher, more pain is often associated with the cramps.
-This varies from woman to woman, but cramps are likely to become less painful as you get older or after childbirth.
+If prostaglandin levels are higher, more pain is often associated with the cramps.
+This varies from woman to woman, but cramps are likely to become less painful as you get older, or after childbirth.

-There are a few other conditions which can cause cramps.
+There are a few other conditions that can cause cramps.
 Treating these conditions will help stop the symptoms.
 These conditions include:

 - Endometriosis: when the lining forms outside of the uterus, for example in the fallopian tubes and can cause a more chronic pain than regular period cramps

 - Uterine fibroids which presents as non-cancerous growths on the uterus wall that can sometimes cause pain in the affected area

 - Adenomyosis, when the tissue lining the uterus begins to grow into the uterine walls